Collaborative Divorce Lawyer

 Collaborative law is an increasingly popular method for resolving divorce and family law issues.
 In a collaborative legal proceeding, both parties are represented by attorneys who provide them with the benefits of legal advice from advocates who are focused on their interests.
 Everyone involved, however, agrees to resolve the case without going to court.

-Because collaborative law attorneys are not preparing for litigation, they can remain focused on pursuing solutions through negotiation.
+Because a collaborative divorce lawyer is not preparing for litigation, they can remain focused on pursuing solutions through negotiation.
 Many clients find that this creates a better atmosphere for their own participation in the process.

 Guiding You Through Mediation as Advocate or Mediator